 The Construction Engineering Technology Program provides students with a broad knowledge of the management, estimating and technical aspects of construction, with a primary focus on commercial and residential buildings and related support industries.

 Skills are taught in an environment that allows the student to develop communication skills and attitudes compatible to success as a construction engineering technologist.

 The Merit College of Construction provides management, supervisory, and skills training to the open shop construction industry.
 Merit’s training programs, both in-class and online, are designed and delivered to meet the changing needs of the construction industry and its workers.

 ECA members enjoy member rates (25% off) for all Merit courses, excluding e-learning options.

 CLICK for information on upcoming Merit School of Construction courses.

-The Alberta Aboriginal Construction Career Centre (AACCC) is a unique service designed to connect prospective Aboriginal workers with employers recruiting for construction related careers.
-It is a partnership with NorQuest College, Bow Valley College, the Government of Alberta, First Nations communities, and industry organizations.
+The Alberta Indigenous Construction Career Centres (AICCC) is a unique service designed to connect prospective Indigenous workers with employers recruiting for construction related careers.
+It is a partnership with NorQuest College, Bow Valley College, the Government of Alberta, First Nation communities, and industry organizations.

-The AACCC services will create Aboriginal skill development and employment, while at the same time, assist Alberta business and industry with key human resource objectives.
-AACCC responds with a business solution to address Alberta's growth and skilled workforce shortages by engaging the resources of our Aboriginal population in urban and rural communities through career development/training and Aboriginal employment opportunities to support economic development.
+AICCC services create Indigenous skills development and employment, while at the same time, assist Alberta business and industry with key human resource objectives.
+AICCC responds with a business solution to address Alberta's growth and skilled workforce shortages by engaging the resources of our Indigenous population in urban and rural communities through career development/training and Indigenous employment opportunities to support economic development.